8th to 9th Transition

 Starting in January, counselors will meet with all 8th grade students and families to review the courses selected for AHS and answer questions about high school.
 A sign-up genius will be sent out for meeting dates.

 Courses will be finalized in February.
-Students will not be able to make changes to their course requests for 9th grade by the end of March.
+Students will not be able to make changes to their course requests for 9th grade after the end of March.
 At the end of the year, any questions regarding 9th grade courses should be directed to the AHS Counseling Office.

 Because students may have at most two electives, we ask that students select a few alternates on ParentPortal during the registration window.
 Many freshmen do not receive their first choice electives, so it is important to review the Program of Studies to select a few back-up choices.To learn more about classes, please look at The Program Of Studies.
-For more help on how to use the Program of Studies, please see this video.

 Denial of Credit Letters: At the end of the current school year, any student who took a high school credit class will receive a Denial of Credit letter.
-These letters will list all high school credits received in middle school (Spanish I, French I, Algebra I, and/or Geometry) and the grades received for each class.
+These letters will list all high school credits received in middle school (Spanish I, Algebra I, and/or Geometry) and the grades received for each class.
 Before entering high school, rising 9th graders can opt to deny the credit if the family was not satisfied with the grade.
 If a credit is denied, the grade will not show up on a high school transcript.
 Generally students who choose to deny a credit either repeat the course the following year or opt to take a different course in its place.

 Albemarle High School has designed an academic pathway for our students: the Science, Technology, Engineering, Arts, and Math Pathway.
 These "Pathways" will permit students to choose among fifteen areas of concentration, and in addition to course study, students will participate in internships, community service, and a capstone project related to their chosen discipline.
 Students wanting to complete a Pathway must complete a Declaration of Intent form and may enter the Pathway in either 9th or 10th grade.